-I. Original history
+1. Original history

-II.
-Reflective history
+2. Reflective history

-III.
-Philosophic history
+3. Philosophic history

 Original history consists of an account of actions, events, and situations lived through and witnessed (for the most part) by the historian.
-Other primary sources are used, but as "ingredients only"--the account depends fundamentally on the historian's own witnessing of the times.
+Other primary sources are used, but as "ingredients only"—the account depends fundamentally on the historian's own witnessing of the times.
 Hegel cites Thucydides and Herodotus as examples.
 He also describes this type of recorded history as "history whose spirit [the historian] shared in," and notes that the primary task of "original history" is to create an internal, "mental representation" of external events.

 Hegel then notes some qualifications or limits to the category of original history.
 It excludes "legends, folksongs, [and] traditions," because these are "obscure modes of memory, proper to the mentality of pre-literate peoples."
 Original history must deal instead with the "observed and observable reality" of a people who are self-aware and unique (who "knew what they were and what they wanted").

 Further, original history "cannot be of great external scope"; it is a limited viewpoint, a "portrait of the time."
-The original historian does not offer a great deal of theory about or reflection on the events and situations he or she recounts--"he lives within the spirit of the times and cannot as yet transcend them."
+The original historian does not offer a great deal of theory about or reflection on the events and situations he or she recounts—"he lives within the spirit of the times and cannot as yet transcend them."
 For Hegel, the spirit in which the original historian is writing is the same as the spirit of the times he or she is writing about: "the spirit of the author and of the actions he tells of, are one and the same."